Advancing your career with a MSBA or MBA

 In terms of coursework, both online MBA and MSBA programs may require you to complete group projects, participate in online discussions and pass exams.
 They also often include an applied project that summarizes what you have learned during the program or delves into a specific area of interest related to your career goals.

 MBA programs provide a comprehensive business scope that covers the development of both hard and soft skills.
 The hard, or technical, competencies learned in an MBA program relate to the building blocks of business.
-Students typically study coursework such as accounting, economics, statistics and marketing.
+You'll typically study coursework such as accounting, economics, statistics and marketing.
 Abilities in these subjects can allow professionals to analyze business environments and improve company operations.
 The soft skills practiced through an MBA include effective communication, teamwork and problem solving – all traits that can enable individuals to build productive relationships with colleagues, stakeholders and customers.

 Most notably, developing strong leadership abilities is a significant component of any MBA program.
-The degree aims to provide students the skills, knowledge and confidence needed to effectively lead others.
+The degree aims to provide you with the skills, knowledge and confidence needed to effectively lead others.
 MBA programs are geared toward individuals who are determined to take on management, executive or other supervisory roles at organizations.

 Key learning outcomes of an MSBA

-The goals of an MSBA program are to not only teach students how to analyze data, but also how to effectively communicate their findings to key stakeholders.
+The goals of an MSBA program are to not only teach you how to analyze data, but also how to effectively communicate their findings to key stakeholders.
 By using techniques such as data modeling, which can condense complicated data into easy-to-digest formats, as well as effective communication skills, professionals can translate their interpretations of information into business recommendations to achieve organizational goals.

 Both MBA and MSBA degrees can prepare you for a wide range of careers.